-All schedule changes must be initiated with the student's counselor.
-No student will be permitted to drop or add courses after his/her registration is complete, except with the recommendation of his/her counselor and the approval of the Director of Curriculum and Instruction.
+All schedule changes must be initiated with the Academic Support Coordinator and Registrar & Applications Manager.
+No student will be permitted to drop or add courses after their registration is complete, except with the recommendation of the Academic Support Coordinator and Registrar & Applications Manager and the approval of the Vice President of Specialty & Academic Studies.
 The deadline for adding a course is ten school days after the semester begins.